 The Draft Revised MCAS was circulated for a 30-day public review in August 2021.
 Port staff continued stakeholder engagement and received over 30 letters on the Draft Revised MCAS.
-In response to the two public review periods and on-going public engagement, the MCAS includes updates and revisions that address written comments and that respond to other feedback that was received during the public review periods, as well as Board input.
+In response to the two public review periods and on-going pubic engagement, the MCAS includes updates and revisions that address written comments and that respond to other feedback that was received during the public review periods, of